COE11-USTP-CEA/work2-selection-problem-wacanam/README.md

 #Student: Wave Cantery Ambray

 Program discription:

 Selection problem - a java program which goal is to make selection of items as user specify.

 The program loop until item was found
 As the program run this what would appear;

-       General Marchandise

-P-name          P-type          P-price

-Dove    Shampoo 7.0
-Dove    Soap    25.0
-555     Tuna    30.0
-Colgate Toothpaste      7.0
-Ariel   Detergent       12.0
-Close up        Toothpaste      7.0
-Breeze  Detergent       14.0
-XO      Candy   6.0
-Neozep  Medicine        28.0
-Maxx    Candy   1.0

-Type 'NO' to exit
-What product you are looking for? :

-The some text are not properly aligned and I don't know how fix it. ehehe

 Program Features:
 1.Basic user interactive -  the program will ask some question to navigate the program.
 Ex.
 You can input string.